 So, it's a LONG time until May 2027 and we want to get to know you - Calgary area quilters, and other quilty friends from all over!

-Let's do something fun to exercise our creativity, and build some community.
+We decided to do something fun to exercise our creativity, and build some community.
 Quilting is a great way to be creative!
+Quilters from all over signed up in April 2026, and got to work creating little pieces of art through May 2026.

-Let's make some quilted postcards.
-And send them to a new friend or two.
-And enjoy receiving a handcrafted "hello" in the mail.
+We made some quilted postcards.
+And sent them to a new friend or two.
+And enjoyed receiving a handcrafted "hello" in the mail.

 Registration for this postcard swap closed on May 1, 2026.

-The sign-up form allows you to exchange 1 or 2 postcards with a fellow quilter (or 2).
+The sign-up form allowed you to exchange 1 or 2 postcards with a fellow quilter (or 2).

-We'll match you up with another quilter (or 2) and exchange contact information by May 8, 2026.
+We match you up with another quilter (or 2) and exchanged contact information.

-Participants can be from anywhere!
-We do ask on the signup form if you are okay to mail outside Canada or not...
+Participants could be from anywhere!
+We did ask on the signup form if you would be okay to mail outside Canada or not...

-Postcards should be roughly 4x6 inches to 5x7 inches in size.
+Postcards were asked to be roughly 4x6 inches to 5x7 inches in size.

-Your postcard should have a backing that can be written on, be stiff enough that it could be mailed, and have a finished edge.
+Your postcard needed to have a backing that can be written on, be stiff enough that it could be mailed, and have a finished edge.

-To keep the postcards clean and safe, consider using an outer wrapper or envelope.
+To keep the postcards clean and safe, using an outer wrapper or envelope was recommended.

-Share your creations on our social media - we'd all love to see the ones you make, and the ones you receive!
+Our creations were shared on our social media - we all love to see the ones you made, and the ones you received!
 Please be mindful to obscure any personal information when you post - last names, addresses, etc should be hidden.
 Thanks.

 Expanded Details/Inspiration: